Bartouille50/lba/README.md

 ##Todo
 - UI for entering fuel and materials position at launch rather than hard coding these
+- Fixed screen updating with current informations
 - Full Bug testing
 - Code optimization
+- Separate and complete an event manager
 - Rednet logging
 - add support to put some blocks from front (torches, ladders...)
 - Add some build functions : 2D shapes (circle, triangles), 3D shapes (sphere, pyramid)